csecareanu/linux/networking/wireshark.md

 ```

 ## Show Statistics <a name="show_statistics"/>
+* Sequence and Acknowledgement numbers
   * To better understand how sequence and acknowledgement numbers are used throughout the duration of a TCP session, we can utilize Wireshark's built-in flow graphing ability.
 Navigate to **Statistics > Flow Graph...**, select **TCP flow** and click **OK**.
 Wireshark automatically builds a graphical summary of the TCP flow.